Antique China Hutch Makeover | Step By Step

 Learn more ways to strip or sand furniture legs in this post on how to refinish wood furniture legs.

-Check out my Zinsser Cover Stain Primer Review here to learn more.
+Check out my Zinsser Cover Stain Primer review here to learn more about this product.
+And here are the best primers for painting furniture you can use!

 Oil and water based products can be used together, as long as the recommended dry time is observed.
 So, after 72 hours, it was time for the fun part, painting!

-Check out my honest Sherwin Williams Emerald Urethane Trim Enamel review here and learn more about painting furniture with a sprayer here.
-For more details about the top Sherwin Williams paint options, here’s our feature on the best Sherwin Williams paint for furniture!
+Check out my honest Sherwin Williams Emerald Urethane Trim Enamel review here, and for more Sherwin Williams paint options, here’s our feature on the best Sherwin Williams paint for furniture!

 Making sure to lightly sand and remove the dust in between coats.